Josephine County Court Records

 Searching Probate Records

-Probate case information can be searched using the Oregon Judicial Department Online Records Search by entering the decedent’s name, the personal representative’s name, or the case number.
+Start with the Oregon Judicial Department Online Records Search — enter the decedent's name, the personal representative's name, or the case number to find relevant case information.
 Results will show the case type, status, and parties involved.

 Requesting Copies